havok2063/boolean_parser/README.md

 # boolean_parser
-python package for parsing a string with boolean logic
+Python package for parsing a string with conditional expressions joind with boolean logic